What Type Of Assessments Are Based On Repeatable Measurable Data? Discover The Secrets Professionals Swear By!

 Even with a rubric, two teachers might still differ.
 A short calibration session followed by blind rating cuts that variance dramatically.

-• make use of existing validated instruments when possible.
+• put to work existing validated instruments when possible.

 For health assessments, the WHO’s WHOQOL‑BREF questionnaire is already psychometrically sound.
 No need to reinvent the wheel.